Said the Whale: History

 In the spring of 2011, Said the Whale toured the U.S. for the first time.
 During this time they were the subject of the CBC documentary Winning America directed by Brent Hodge and Thomas Buchan.
 The movie documented the band's trip and performances along the West Coast of North America on their way to and from Austin, Texas's SXSW Music Festival and culminated when Said the Whale won the Juno Award for New Group of the Year at the 2011 Juno Awards.
 The documentary aired on July 23, 2011, in British Columbia, and on April 7, 2012, across Canada.

 They released their EP New Brighton on November 8, 2011, in preparation for their third full-length album, Little Mountain, released internationally on March 6, 2012.

 In early 2012, the band was awarded a spot on the Canadian music magazine Rockstar Weeklys list of the "Top 12 RockStars to Watch in 2012".
 The list also included Van Halen, The Rolling Stones, and Rush.
 The band performed at the Sasquatch!
 Music Festival in 2012 and 2013.

 Said the Whale released their fourth studio album, titled hawaiii, on September 17, 2013.

-On Mar 9, 2016, the band announced longtime bassist, Nathan Shaw had left the group to focus on his own electronic music songwriting and production under the moniker "Ekali", following Canadian rapper Drake sampling one of Shaw's songs a year prior on his 2015 mixtape, If You're Reading This It's Too Late.
+On March 9, 2016, the band announced longtime bassist, Nathan Shaw had left the group to focus on his own electronic music songwriting and production under the moniker "Ekali", following Canadian rapper Drake sampling one of Shaw's songs a year prior on his 2015 mixtape, If You're Reading This It's Too Late.

 On January 4, 2017, they announced their fifth album, As Long As Your Eyes Are Wide.
 Alongside its release, they also announced that founding drummer, Spencer Schoening would be leaving the band and that the group would continue as a trio.
-The album was released March 31, 2017. preceded by the lead single, "Step Into The Darkness" released Jan 4, 2017.
+The album was released March 31, 2017, preceded by the lead single, "Step Into The Darkness" released January 4, 2017.

 On March 5, 2017, they posted an Instagram video with an email address which fans could contact in order to listen to the whole album for free before its release.
-Fans could stream the whole album on a personalized, private SoundCloud account from the 10th until the 15th of March without leaking or sharing the link.
-From the 15th until the 26th of March, the fans could invite their friends to listen to the album in a "listening party" in order to promote it but still not sharing the link to the album, keeping it strictly limited to those who were sent the link.
+Fans could stream the whole album on a personalized, private SoundCloud account from March 10–15 without leaking or sharing the link.
+From the March 15–26, the fans could invite their friends to listen to the album in a "listening party" in order to promote it but still not sharing the link to the album, keeping it strictly limited to those who were sent the link.

 Said the Whale finished a Canada-wide tour from in the spring 2017.

 In September 2018, Said the Whale signed to Canadian indie label Arts & Crafts, and announced a new record to be released in early 2019.
 The band released a new single "UnAmerican" on October 12, 2018.
 They released their sixth studio album, Cascadia, on February 8, 2019.